sc-ventures/cloudbreak-documentation/docs/index.md

 ### Get started

-To quickly get started with Cloudbreak, use the **quickstart deployment option**, which allows you to launch Cloudbreak from a template:
+To quickly get started with Cloudbreak, use the quickstart deployment option, which allows you to launch Cloudbreak from a template:

 * [Get started on AWS](aws-launch.md)
 * [Get started on Azure](azure-launch.md)